 Case logs/Clinical experience – acceptable by ACGME specialty-specific standards

 Inability to demonstrate success in the CLER focus areas

 Inability to meet established ACGME common and program specific requirements

 Notification from RRC requests for progress reports and site visits, unresolved citations or new citations or other actions by the ACGME resulting from annual data review or other actions

 A special review will occur when:

-The Program Oversight Subcommittee will schedule a Special Review within 45 days of a program’s being identified as underperforming.
+The Program Oversight Subcommittee will schedule a Special Review once a program has been identified as underperforming.

 The Special Review Committee will include the Chair and/or Vice Chair of the Program Oversight Committee acting as Chair of the Special Review Committee, an administrative member of the GME Committee, a staff member from the GME Office and, as determined by the DIO or designee, faculty members and residents or fellows who are not members of the program under review.

 The members of the program to be interviewed should include, but are not limited to, the program director, other key faculty members and peer selected residents/fellows.
 The Chair of the department and other individuals as determined by the Program Oversight Committee also could be interviewed.

 The Program Oversight Subcommittee will determine materials and data to be used during the Special Review.